 To qualify for the 2 for 1 deals, you need to buy a ‘paper’ Travelcard from a train station in London.

-Travelcards from underground station ticket machines, TfL Visitor Centres and Travelcards loaded onto Oyster cards are not valid for the offer.
+Travelcards from underground station ticket machines, TfL Visitor Centres or Travelcards loaded onto Oyster cards are not valid for the 2 for 1 offer.
 The ticket must have the National Rail logo on it to qualify.

 Buy a train ticket to London